tipodice/samples/README.md

 # samples

-A list of samples in .wav format
+A list of random samples in .wav format

 Use file_list.json in example folder to get a list of available samples